FrankCyberFella/Frank-Fella-Projects/README.md

 Folders contents:

 - **API-Review-Java-Vue-FrontEnds-Java-Server-BackEnd** - Examples of REST APIs using Vue and Java Front-Ends; Uses ***App --> Service --> API --> Server --> DAO --> Data Source*** design model
   - **API-Review-Java-CLI-FrontEnd** - Java CLI front end with Java API calls using RestTemplate
   - **API-Review-Java-Server-BackEnd** - Spring Boot 2 server using REST APIs; Used by both Front-End examples
   - **API-Review-Vue-FrontEnd** - Vue.js (Vue2) front end using axios API calls
+- **AWS-Lambda-API-Example** - Example of using an AWS Lambda function as an API
+- **AWS-Lampda-Intro-Simple-Example** - Demonstrate structure of an AWS Lambda function with application code
 - **Java-Fundamentals-Review-PlayingCard** - Demonstrates all Java language features used in the intro to Java programming section of training.
 - **Relational-DB-Spring-Boot-2-Java-API-Review** - Demonstrates all the PostgreSQL relational database topics taught as well as server side REST API methods presented in class